 In the same way, Mistletoe also regulates the nitric oxide pathway.
 Its lack can lead to heart failure and other fatal heart complications.

-Furthermore, the book “Medical Herbalism” points out that the Mistletoe helps open up circulation to areas blocked from optimal blood supply due to tension.
+Furthermore, the book “Medical Herbalism” states that the Mistletoe helps open circulation to areas blocked from optimal blood supply due to tension.

 Mistletoe extract experiments on hypertensive activity in rats revealed anti-hypertensive, anti-atherogenic, and vasorelaxation properties linked to cardiac events.